top of page

 Become a certified safety officer

 The next step after competitor is to become a safety officer.
 Safety officers run and score the stages in a competition and they can renew the skills tests of competitors.
 In order to obtain the safety officer certification you need to be an experienced competitor and successfully attend the safety officer course.
-In the course you will learn about firearms safety, as well as setting up, running and scoring stages.
+In the course you will learn about firearms safety, as well as about setting up, running and scoring stages.
 You will acquire the skills to be on the staff team of a competition.
 Doing a safety officers job is a lot of work but it can also be very rewarding.
 Safety officers are the backbone of the sport.
 Without them, no events are possible.

 You will have to be on the staff team of at least 4 competitions during a renewal period of 2 years in order to maintain your certification.
 In this way, safety officers are encouraged to keep current in practical terms.